stunn-areeb09/Product-Review-Analysis/README.md

 In the Machine Learning based Analysis, Count Vectoriser was used to convert words to a vector thereby giving them some valid values according to the features they exhibit.
 After converting it to an np array various ML algorithms were applied like Linear SVC(SVM) , Random forests , Logistic Regression and checked for accuracy.

-In the Deep learning Based Analysis The model which we acted on had the following feature, Conv1D  ->  Conv1D  ->  Conv1D  ->  Max Pooling1D  ->  Bidirectional LSTM ->  Dense  ->  Dropout  ->  Dense  ->  Dropout  ->  Dense  ->  Dropout  ->  Output
+In the Deep learning Based Analysis The model which we acted on had the following structure, Conv1D  ->  Conv1D  ->  Conv1D  ->  Max Pooling1D  ->  Bidirectional LSTM ->  Dense  ->  Dropout  ->  Dense  ->  Dropout  ->  Dense  ->  Dropout  ->  Output
 Here We also used Early stoppping function to make sure the Model doesn't overfit